-The lighting vertical posted a 47% decline year over year as a result of a change to our EaaS business offering.
-The large system rollouts of projects in our telecom vertical began in Q4 of 2020, thereby showing a strong growth for the year.
+On a TFQ basis, the lighting vertical posted a 41% decline for the TFQ ended March 31, 2021, compared year-over-year to the previous trailing quarter, as a result of a change to our EaaS business offering.
+The large system rollouts of projects in our telecom vertical began in Q4 of 2020, thereby showing a strong growth for the Quarter and TFQ ended March 31, 2021.
 The Company sees continued progress in the larger full-scale implementations in several African markets.